bjatkin/yok/README.md

 - [x] Add in the basics of the type system.
 - [x] Seperate Expr and Stmt ast.builders.
     - [x] make building if, call, and other nodes more robust.
+- [x] Validate the use block
+    - [x] use block needs to come first
+    - [x] all imports should be used
+    - [x] all commands should be imported before being used